Ignitetechnologies/Wireless-Penetration-Testing/README.md

 # Wireless Penetration Testing

-This cheatsheet is built to provide the quick access to the Wireless Penetration Testing Articles.
-When Performing Wireless Penetration Testing, this cheatsheet will help you by suggesting tools and various kinds of possible attacks.
-It can also be the quick refernce guide to brush up you knowledge on Wireless Penetartion Testing.
-Please share it with your connections and send your queries and feedbacks directly to [Hacking Articles](https://twitter.com/hackinarticles).
+This cheatsheet is built to provide quick access to the Wireless Penetration Testing articles.
+When performing wireless penetration testing, this cheatsheet will help you by suggesting tools and various kinds of possible attacks.
+It can also be a quick reference guide to brush up your knowledge on Wireless Penetartion Testing.
+Please share it with your connections and send your queries and feedback directly to [Hacking Articles](https://twitter.com/hackinarticles).

 [1.5]: https://raw.githubusercontent.com/Ignitetechnologies/Windows-Privilege-Escalation/main/linked.png
 [1.6]: https://www.linkedin.com/company/hackingarticles/